xChrisMo/SQL-Tableau-EDA/README.md

 - `finaltableaueda.pptx`: PowerPoint presentation of Tableau visualizations.
 - `finaltableaueda.pdf`: PDF version of PowerPoint slides.
 - `README.md`: This file, providing an overview of the project.

+## Licensing
+Copyright (c) 2024, Ayo

+This project is for personal and educational purposes only.
+All rights reserved.